 2. Apply to the Surgical Technology Program.

 Apply to the Surgical Technology Program by completing a 2023 Surgical Technology Application Form.

 3. Obtain and submit your transcripts.

 Have all official sealed transcripts (high school and college) and a copy of GED scores (if applicable) to submit in your application packet.
 We strongly suggest applicants request transcripts be sent to the applicant’s mailing address, so you are fully aware of whether your request is filled and all material can be placed by you in one larger envelope for submission.
 Remember, do not open any envelope which contains a transcript, they are no longer “official” to us when you open.
-Official electronic transcripts are acceptable.
+Official electronic transcripts are acceptable from the institution when using an electronic platform such as Parchment, Scribbles or National Clearinghouse.
 Transcripts must be received by the Health Professions Advising and Applications Office by June 1.

 If any school’s policy prevents them from issuing “official” transcripts directly to you, please request they be sent addressed directly to Pam Woody at the address above.
 Please do not request transcripts from VWCC or any other community college in Virginia.
 Transcripts must include Continuing Education courses.
 HS transcripts are required even if you are a college graduate.
 GED holders must also submit official high school transcripts if completed at least through the 9th grade.
 If you were home-schooled, a detailed academic curriculum report showing completion and signed by the school administrator is required (including a statement indicating if a lab component was completed for Biology and Chemistry).